yellobyte/ESP32-DevBoards-Getting-Started/reset_and_software_upload/README.md

 ## Resetting the board:

-The dev board will perform a reset when you enter the key combinations CTRL-T followed by CTRL-D and again CTRL-T followed by CTRL-D as shown below:
+Toggle RTS (with CTRL-T followed by CTRL-R) until RTS is active.
+Now the dev board will perform a reset when you enter the key combinations CTRL-T followed by CTRL-D and again CTRL-T followed by CTRL-D as shown below:

 ```
 ...
 16:33:25.122 > LED off
 16:33:26.120 > LED on
+--- RTS active ---
 --- DTR inactive ---
 --- DTR active ---
 16:34:21.426 > ets Jun  8 2016 00:22:57